Edited November, 2016

-The Leishmaniosis in cats guidelines that the present article is updating were published in J Feline Med Surg 2013; 15: 638-642 by Maria Grazia Pennisi et al. The present guidelines were updated by Maria Grazia Pennisi.
+The Leishmaniosis in cats guidelines were first published in the J Feline Med Surg 2013, 15: 638-642 by Maria Grazia Pennisi et al. The present guidelines were updated by Maria Grazia Pennisi.

 Leishmania infection is less known in cats than in dogs and humans; felids were traditionally considered as resistant, and canids as the main reservoir.
 Only sporadic feline disease cases have been reported worldwide, mainly caused by L. infantum.
 Epidemiological investigations have confirmed, however, that feline infections are not rare and that disease occurrence might be underestimated in endemic areas.